 Once your space change request form has been endorsed by both your DLC Head and Dean/Unit Head, and received by Michael Lieberman of the Department of Facilities' Campus Construction, your project will be assigned a project number.

-Each Monday, new requests are reviewed by representatives of the Office of the Provost, Campus Construction Project Management, Systems Engineering, and Campus Planning.
+Each Monday, new requests are reviewed by representatives of the Office of the Provost, Campus Construction Project Management, Facilities Engineering, and Campus Planning.
 Depending on the nature of your request, one of the following actions will happen:

 - Your project will be assigned a Campus Construction project manager or planning manager

 - Your project will be referred to the Office of the Provost to address space needs

 - You will be contacted by Campus Construction for additional information.

 If a Campus Construction project manager is assigned, your project will typically move through the following stages to completion:

 At this stage, your Campus Construction Project or Planning Manager and a representative from the Office of the Provost schedule a meeting with you and other project stakeholders.
 The purpose of this meeting is to establish roles, responsibilities, funding and scheduling as well as agree upon the program and project scope.
 Depending on the complexity of your request, a consulting Architect and/or Engineer may be invited to this meeting to assist in determining scope requirements.
 After the meeting, a summary Memorandum of Understanding will be issued by the Office of the Provost for your approval and signature.

 Your Campus Construction project manager will draft a Stage 1 Budget to establish the estimated cost through the minimal, initial design needed to determine a reliable estimate of Total Project Costs.
 The Stage 1 Budget may also include what is called the Rough Order of Magnitude Range Estimate, based on square footage costs from similar, previous projects.
 The range estimate is not included if significant engineering, building investigation, or scope clarification is needed for an estimate.